noelquirke/Site4SoreEyes/README.md

 <p> A carousel slider for added amination to the site.
 Links to external sites for further information regarding eye conditions, Google Maps linking all the local Opticians in the area.
 A contact us form for any questions or concerns users may have.
 A connect section with includes social media links on appropriate social media icons</p>
 <h2>Structure</h2>
 <h3>Skeleton</h3>
 <p>The homepage will be a landing page for the user and give them a clean, easy to follow design offering concise information.
-Most of the sites information is on this page in a </p>
+Most of the sites information is on this page in a scroll style.</p>
 <p>The second page incorporates information using Google maps to locate all the nearby Opticians for simple, fast action on taking care of your eyes.</p>
 <p>The third and final page, uses a contact form (Not currently functioning) so users can submit any concerns or questions they may have.</p>
 <h3>Technologies Used</h3>